Product Information Management

 - Product data is a more ‘raw’ set of attributes and product-related files, used in the early stages of an (often technical) product.
 It comprises CAD drawings, design documents, 3D models, test specifications, and other data related to early product lifecycle stages.

-- Product information is a more ‘applied’ set of attributes and product-related files, used to sell the finished product to wholesale, retail, or consumers.
+- Product information is a more ‘applied’ set of attributes and product-related files, uses to sell the finished product to wholesale, retail, or consumers.
 It comprises stylistic photos, brand images, descriptive texts, and sales copy related to the final product lifecycle stages.

 More information on PDM can be found here.